 8 minutes of hand kneading and we have this little beautiful ball of doughiness… notice the citrus zest pieces…

-Now for another 2-3 minutes kneading on the floured board followed by adding the hydrated fruit and rolling…
+1 hour 30 is over… Dough should be doubled.
+Knead for another 2-3 minutes on the floured board.
+Add the hydrated fruit and roll.

 While the dough was resting, I added 1/4 cup flour to the hydrated fruit and stirred well to coat.
 I used a strainer/sifter to remove excess flour…